wafer-space/gf180mcu-project-template/README.md

 # gf180mcu Project Template

-Project template for wafer.space MPW runs using the gf180mcu PDK
+Project template for wafer.space MPW runs using the gf180mcu PDK.

 > [!CAUTION]
 > This repository is still WIP.